yuqiii-wang/KnowledgeNotes/math/slam/vslam/dense_reconstruction/orbslam_code.md

 }
 ```

+`SearchForTriangulation(...)` finds feature points from two keyframes to compute triangulation.
+If two feature points have very small Hamming distance, they are regarded as referring to the same map point.

 Denote $C_1=[X_1\quad Y_1\quad Z_1]^{\top}$ as the keyframe `pKF1`'s  camera center,
 the keyframe `pKF2`'s  camera center can be computed by $C_2=[X_2\quad Y_2\quad Z_2]^{\top}=R_2 C_1 + \bold{t}_2$.